Identifying keyword cannibalisation for better SEO – 2019

 URL “A” was performing ok until “B” reared its ugly head.
 Amazon therefore needed to either create a landing page for this term or decide upon one product to feature prominently.

-A quick and simple (though not necessarily fool-proof) way to deal with the cannibalization demonstrated above would be to introduce a landing page and re-jig the product page theming, to ensure all internal links are pointing at the landing page.
+It’s not always easy to work out how to spot cannibalization.
+However, one quick and simple (though not necessarily fool-proof) way to deal with the cannibalization demonstrated above, would be to introduce a landing page and re-jig the product page theming, to ensure all internal links are pointing at the landing page.

 Prevent Internal SEO cannibalization by applying a landing page strategy – Example search “Brighton Hotel”